thehapax/bitshares.foundation/_workers/2019-02-infrastructure.md

 will be continuously operated within the description of the last worker.
 If necessary, additional testnet nodes will be deployed.

-### **Public Uptime Tracking**
+### **Public Uptime Tracking and Statistics**

 Next to the status page of the load balancers, we intend to either add the nodes above to an existing uptime logging service or deploy our own.
 This will greatly improve transparency to the BTS holders and voters to see uptime and availability.
+This was also one of the milestones of the previous worker and has been delayed.
+There is no additional fee included for this.

+A preview is shown here: http://88.198.69.93:3000

 ### **Maintenance of Automation of Docker Container Builds**